PetrosGondwe/project-context-dumper/README.md

 With `Auto Detect`, the application determines the appropriate mode from the files discovered during scanning.
 If both source files and PDFs exist, it processes both.

+**Tip for researchers:** Use `Research` mode when you have a folder of PDFs and don't want any code to appear in the output.
+Use `Auto Detect` when you have a mixed folder and want everything.

 ---

 # 🖥️ Desktop Application (GUI)